 trying every pass.
 The conventional SAREX robot recorded over 1300 successful

 packet contacts for 561 different stations with 146 successful two-way

 contacts.
 We believe that APRS makes a good real-time display for schools

 involved in SAREX activity with the shuttle as shown below.

 As noted above, APRS is available for most platforms and systems.
 The original was APRSdos that ran on ANY old PC even without windows. download it (now obsolete).

 Here are my suggestions for an external ISS amateur radio kitchen sink payload that will have muiltiple uplinks and multiple downlinks.
 One assumes we will use the 2m band as the primary DONWLINK band (for maximum visibility by low-tech users)

 OLD IDEAS IN THE 2001/2002 time frame: These links are preserved here for historical purposes since they reflected the concepts we were promoting back then.
-There is a lot more going on now with PCSAT2 now on ISS and future payloads also planned for ISS.
+There was a lot more going on with PCSAT2 on ISS in the 2006 time frame and then with the Kenwood D700 the went full time on ISS in the 2007 time frame(?).
 So read these with a grain-of-salt!